 Other Severe Side Effects Mentioned in Invokana Lawsuits

-In addition to the higher risk of lower-body amputations and developing Fournier’s gangrene, other dangerous side effects have been named in Invokana lawsuits against Janssen and J&J.
+In addition to the higher risk of developing Fournier’s gangrene, other dangerous side effects have been named in Invokana lawsuits against Janssen and J&J.

 Diabetic Ketoacidosis – A life-threatening complication that occurs when high levels of blood acids accumulate in the bloodstream.
 If left untreated, diabetic ketoacidosis can cause dehydration, brain swelling, coma, and death.

 Kidney Failure – A review of reports by the FDA in 2016 showed that people who take Invokana have a higher risk of acute kidney injury, which can require hospitalization and dialysis.